Lee Ryan: Personal life

-Since starting his career on Blue, Ryan has been in relationships with some famous female celebrities.
+Since starting his career in Blue, Ryan has been in relationships with some famous female celebrities.
 Between 2003 and 2004 he was engaged to Atomic Kitten member Liz McClarnon.
 He also been in short-lived relationships with his fellow Celebrity Big Brother contestants Casey Batchelor and Jasmine Waltz, and has also been linked to Stephanie Saunders, Emily Oldfield and Alicia Douvall.

 In 2023, Ryan revealed he was going to be a father for the fifth time with his wife Verity Paris.
 He already shares a two-year-old and a one-year-old daughter with Paris.
 He is also a father to daughter Bluebell, with ex Jessica Keevil and shares son Rayn, born in 2008, with former partner Samantha Miller.

 In 2014, Ryan stated he had had a regular sexual relationship with his bandmate Duncan James during Blue's early years.
-Ryan defined himself as bisexual in an interview on Good Morning Britain in August 2019: "For people to have some kind of prejudice against these kinds of things is just ignorant".
+Ryan then clarified in further interviews that this was not correct.
+Ryan did however define himself as bisexual in an interview on Good Morning Britain in August 2019: "For people to have some kind of prejudice against these kinds of things is just ignorant".

-Ryan has been diagnosed with dyslexia, attention deficit hyperactivity disorder and Asperger syndrome.
+Ryan has been diagnosed with dyslexia, attention deficit hyperactivity disorder (ADHD) and Asperger syndrome.